laturner42/thirteam/README.md

 ## Team Play

-_Team Play is still a work in progress and not yet functional_

-A team game can only be played with six players.
+_Note: A team game can only be played with six players._

 In a team game, before the game begins, each player gets one minute to memorize their hand.